1st Grade

 Products

-Students will create a 3D map of Ecuador using clay or paper mache, highlighting its key geographical features.
-They will also maintain a science journal documenting their observations from a volcanic eruption experiment and its impact on Ecuador.
-Additionally, students will prepare for a cultural showcase by learning and presenting Ecuadorian dances, songs, or traditional clothing, reflecting the country's diverse regions.
-These products will be displayed during a 'Gallery Walk,' where students share their learning journey and receive peer feedback.
+Students will create a 3D map of Ecuador using materials like clay or paper mache, showcasing its key geographical features.
+They will also prepare cultural presentations, including dances, songs, or traditional clothing, to share in a cultural showcase.
+These projects will culminate in a 'Gallery Walk,' where students present their work and insights about Ecuador's unique culture and geography to peers and receive feedback.

 Launch